Philip Goldson Highway

 The Philip Goldson Highway in Belize joins Belize City through Orange Walk Town and Corozal Town with the Mexican border at the state of Quintana Roo.
 It is approximately 95 mi long.

 History

 Haulover Road

-At a public meeting on March 1845 it was voted on to spend $600 for clearing the Haulover Road and for constructing a large scow to transport cattle at that place.
+At a public meeting in March 1845 it was voted on to spend $600 for clearing the Haulover Road and for constructing a large scow to transport cattle at that place.

-On January 21, 1848 tolls were introduced for the Haulover Ferry.
+On January 21, 1848, tolls were introduced for the Haulover Ferry.
 10d for every person and 1/8thd per head of cattle or horse.

 In April 1866 the Haulover Road was completed.

 Northern Highway

 The highway was officially commissioned in 1968 as the Northern Highway.

 On December 3, 1969, the Belcan Bridge was completed with a road built to the Northern Highway's junction with Freetown and Princess Margaret Drive, bringing it from a regular t-junction to a crossroad with slip roads on all sides.
 Around this time the boulevard was built from the Belcan Roundabout to the Buttonwood Bay roundabout.

 In 1979, 30 mi of new highway was constructed by Teichroeb and Sons which brought the route much further to the west between Belize City and Orange Walk, and much closer to Crooked Tree, to which a causeway and road was built in 1984.
 At the same time the Belcan and Buttonwood Bay Roundabouts were constructed.